Small Grants Guidelines

 - Proposals must have the support of the Head of Department or Performance supervisor for each team member and acknowledgment that potential receipt of the grant does not override allocated Faculty responsibilities.

 - Applicants should discuss the intended focus of the small grant with the Associate Dean (Education) or equivalent to gain feedback around the project’s alignment with Faculty priorities.
+Associate Deans will be asked to prioritise applications from their Faculty.

 - All attachments (where necessary) must be included as Word or PDF files.